Skip to main content

 # Ingest into a project

-vigolium ingest --input urls.txt --project-id a1b2c3d4-...
+vigolium ingest --input urls.txt --project-uuid a1b2c3d4-...

-vigolium db list findings --project-name my-engagement
+vigolium finding list --project-name my-engagement

-vigolium db export --project-id a1b2c3d4-... -o findings.jsonl
+vigolium db export --project-uuid a1b2c3d4-... -o findings.jsonl

 Server API